Note:

-When working with a tool like Azure it is very important
+When working with a tool like Azure it is very important to make a good friendship with its documentation link

 to setup Azure we will need two main components